Jory-Roberts/pawfect-match/README.md

 You can create your new `.env` file by running `touch .env` from the command line.
 This will place it at the top of the file structure, outside of `server/` and `client/` paths.

-Generate your secret key by following the steps found at - [Secret Key](https://furry-shrimp-4f0.notion.site/Cookies-and-Sessions-Cheatsheet-2e4cbcd1c8ee4d71b8b0da395ebb3fe4?pvs=4) (Thanks to Tom Tobar for creating this!)
+Generate your secret key by performing the following: python -c 'import os; print(os.urandom(16))'

 Inside of your `.env`, set your newly generated secret key to this variable:
 `APP_SECRET_KEY=your_secret_key_goes_here`